 192 mV @ - 24 dB

 AC-700: 5.2 W off, 6.65 W on but unconnected, 8.0 W connected but off, 34.6W operating cold, 32.6 W warm.
 No change with signal.

 + is towards heat sink, - is towards audio connectors

 © Ken Rockwell.
 All rights reserved.
 Tous droits réservés.
 Alle Rechte vorbehalten.

 I support my growing family through this website, as crazy as it might seem.

-The biggest help is when you use any of these links to Adorama, Amazon, eBay, Ritz, Calumet, J&R and ScanCafe when you get anything, regardless of the country in which you live.
-It costs you nothing, and is this site's, and thus my family's, biggest source of support.
-These places have the best prices and service, which is why I've used them since before this website existed.
+The biggest help is when you use any of these links when you get anything.
+It costs you nothing, and is this site's, and thus my family's, biggest source of support. eBay is always a gamble, but all the other places always have the best prices and service, which is why I've used them since before this website existed.
 I recommend them all personally.

 If you find this page as helpful as a book you might have had to buy or a workshop you may have had to take, feel free to help me continue helping everyone.

 As this page is copyrighted and formally registered, it is unlawful to make copies, especially in the form of printouts for personal use.
 If you wish to make a printout for personal use, you are granted one-time permission only if you PayPal me $5.00 per printout or part thereof.
 Thank you!